hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 Not much is known of the life of Pavhari Baba at this period.
 Neither does there seem to have been any indication of those peculiarities which made him so well known in after years.
-He is remembered merely as a diligent student of Vyâkarana and Nyâya, and the theology of his sect, and as an active lively boy whose jollity at times found vent in hard practical jokes at the expense of his fellow-students.
+He is remembered merely as a diligent student of Vyākarana and Nyāya, and the theology of his sect, and as an active lively boy whose jollity at times found vent in hard practical jokes at the expense of his fellow-students.